An overflowing inbox. Distracting notifications all day long. The urgent burying the important.

 - Can you reply to the email quickly?

-For emails that need action from you, convert them into a task.
+Turn emails that require an action from you into a task.

-Need to create a meeting?
-Add it to your calendar.
-To create an event in Superhuman, hit B. To add more details, hit ⌘+K:
+To create an event in Superhuman, hit B. To add more details, hit Cmd+K:

-Unlike the point-and-click calendars in Gmail or Outlook, Superhuman is keyboard-driven, blazingly fast, and surprisingly fun. 🙂
+Unlike the point-and-click calendars in Gmail or Outlook, Superhuman is keyboard-driven, blazingly fast, and very fun. 🙂

 Quick Tip: Auto-Advance

-When you triage in most email clients — e.g. Archive, Snooze, or Trash — you’re thrown back into your inbox.
+You'll be thrown back into your inbox when you triage in most email clients — e.g., Archive, Snooze, or Trash.
 Not ideal if you want to process emails quickly.

 To fix this, turn on auto-advance in Gmail:

-On Superhuman, auto-advance is on by default.
-When you triage, you’ll immediately see the next email.
-This helps you focus, stay in the flow, and get through your inbox twice as fast:
+In Superhuman, auto-advance is on by default.
+When you triage, you’ll immediately see the following email.
+So you can focus, stay in the flow, and get through your inbox twice as fast:

 Say you want to start at the bottom of your Inbox.
 Or, you want to choose a conversation from your inbox every time.

-Hit ⌘+K → "auto advance".
+Hit Cmd+K → "auto advance."
 On mobile, head to the settings in the app.

-We recommend using Auto-Advance in either direction.
-It removes the cognitive load of deciding your next action, and increases throughput by 15% or more!
+I recommend using Auto-Advance in either direction.
+It removes the cognitive load of deciding your following action and increases throughput by 15% or more!

 Remember: the goal is to spend as little time in your inbox as possible.

-Which means the faster you reply to emails, the less time you’ll spend in your inbox.
-So I recommend adopting the 5-sentence rule:
+The faster you reply to emails, the less time you’ll spend in your inbox.
+So, I recommend adopting the 5-sentence rule:

-- If an email will take <2 minutes to reply to, do it right away.
+- If an email takes <2 minutes to reply to, do it immediately.